 \subsection{Our contributions}

-In this section, we collect our contributions on the probabilistic and statistical properties, and methodological developments of Vecchia Gaussian Processes.
-These results highly build on each other and extend out understanding of this approximation technique in several directions.
+In this section, we collect our contributions on the probabilistic and statistical properties of Vecchia Gaussian Processes.
+We focus on isotropic Mat\'ern processes, while extensions beyond this class of GPs are briefly discussed in Section \ref{sec:discussion}.
+These results build heavily on one another and extend our understanding of this approximation technique in several directions.